maniSHarma7575/Code_Mystery/README.md

-# Prepration-Geeks-for-Geeks-Course
+# Data Structure and Algorithms
-Learning Competitive problems and mathematics.
+It contains solved problems exercises based on data structure, algorithms and mathematics.